LivePersonInc/developer-center/pages/documents/ConversationalAI/LiveIntent/LiveIntentTips.md

 ### Step 3.
 Improve the model

-You may want to fine tune your model to increase the accuracy of message classifications.
+You should fine tune your model to increase the accuracy of message classifications.
 There are several ways you can do so:

 1. Add more training utterances and re-train the NLU model.